Best Practices for Specific Chemicals

 Calcium Gluconate Gel Request Form

-All employees are required to be trained by the EHS Office before beginning work with HF.
+All personnel are required to be trained by the EHS Office before beginning work with HF.
 The training covers safe use, personal protective equipment, and decontamination procedures.
-The training can be taken on the web or in the classroom.
-Visit Atlas and select Learning Center to search and register for the training.

 Isoflurane is an anesthetic gas that is widely used at MIT.
 Isoflurane is a halogenated anesthetic gas and one of the most commonly used inhalation anesthetics in experimental and veterinary animal procedures.